About CENELEC

 Frédéric Vaillant, CENELEC Vice-President Technical

 Mr Frédéric Vaillant is Vice-President for Energy Management Standardization at Schneider Electric.
 In this position for 6 years, he has been actively involved in national, European and international electrotechnical standardization.
 He also manages a standardization team involved in various positions in IEC, CENELEC and several national standardization bodies, himself being engaged on electrical installation rules.
 Over the course of his career, Mr Vaillant has built a strong experience in the management of engineering, technical, upstream marketing and innovation teams first at Saint Gobain, Merlin Gering and then at Schneider Electric.
 He was also a member of the board of the Physics Department at the Joseph Fourier University in Grenoble and chaired the strategic orientation council of the Carnot Institute “Energy of the Future”, a lab association gathering 1400 public researchers.
 To his managerial career Mr Vaillant adds his multiannual activity as a part-time teacher at the continuing education centre for adults, at the Grenoble electronic engineering school and at the Grenoble university.
 Mr Vaillant holds a degree from the Ecole Polytechnique in Paris and a PhD in Physics from the Grenoble University.
-Mr Vaillant was elected CENELEC’s Vice-President Technical for a mandate beginning in January 2021.
+Mr Vaillant was elected CENELEC’s Vice-President Technical for a two-year mandate starting in January 2021.
+He has been re-elected for another two-year mandate (2023-2024).

 Ewa Zielińska, CENELEC Vice-President Policy